 - Chicken Eden Isle was always my birthday choice when I was growing up.
 It takes minimal time to prep, juicy chicken breasts and is just right for company.

-- For my kids I make Homemade Chicken Tenders with Truffle Honey.
-It’s the perfect extravagent touch that you might find in a fancy restaurant.
+- For my kids, I make Homemade Chicken Tenders with Truffle Honey.
+It’s the perfect extravagant touch that you might find in a fancy restaurant.

 - My husband’s choice is Manwich Enchilada Casserole.
 I stole this recipe from my mother-in-law and it has grown on my over the years.
 It’s also great for Father’s Day.